JFK Centennial Poetry Contest - Submission Rules

 Poems will be judged based on composition, command of language, voice, and factual accuracy.
 Finalists will be chosen by MFA candidates at universities in the Commonwealth.
 The winners and runners-up will be selected by former US Poet Laureate Robert Pinsky.

-The contest will run until October 6, 2017.
-Entries will be judged throughout October and November and finalists will be announced in late November, after which the JFK Library Foundation will host an event honoring the winners and runners-up.
+The contest will run until October 20, 2017 (Deadline Extended!).
+Entries will be judged throughout October and November and finalists will be announced in late November, after which the JFK Library Foundation will host an event honoring all entrants, their teachers, and their families.

 Students may submit only one original, unpublished poem for consideration.